Not since What the Health has a documentary piece of Vegan propaganda made such a splash.

 I watched the trailer and that was enough to get me to want to throw something at my TV.

 I considered cancelling my Netflix subscription in protest, but there are too many other great Netflix shows I love so I can't let this one piece of shit mockumentary rob me from enjoying House of Cards and ...

-ENTER YOUR INFO BELOW TO GET INSTANT ACCESS TO OUR 8-PART VIDEO SERIES ABOUT THE BENEFITS OF KETO
+ENTER YOUR INFO BELOW TO REQUEST AN INVITATION TO OUR 8-PART VIDEO SERIES ABOUT THE BENEFITS OF KETO

 It's easy to unsubscribe if you don't find our information valuable.